 Polyvagal 101

-Polyvagal theory helps us better understand our vagus nerve—the nerve that provides the sensation of calmness.
+Polyvagal theory helps us better understand our vagus nerve—the nerve that provides an active state that is not Fight/Flight.

 33.jpg

-• The second kind of calm helps us hide from danger.
+There’s a kind of calm that helps us hide from danger.

 Vagus-nerve-push-poses.jpg

-The ventral (front) branch of the vagus nerve affects both how we listen and how we speak.
+The vagus nerve affects both how we listen and how we speak.
 Are we able to focus?
 Are we able to use vocal variety to spin a playful tale?

 ChiMoves-illus-Sitting 1.jpeg